 - Dairy Action for Climate Change [DairyNZ website] – the first step of a longer plan to improve the environmental footprint of dairy farms

 - Establishing the New Zealand Agricultural Greenhouse Gas Research Centre

 - Leading international efforts to help all countries reduce agricultural emissions through the Global Research Alliance

 - Ongoing collaboration with the agricultural sector through the Pastoral Greenhouse Gas Research Consortium.

 Forestry is a major part of the economy and plays an important role in helping us meet our emission reduction targets.
 It is one of New Zealand’s most important options to deliver low-cost carbon dioxide removals at scale.

+The NZ ETS is currently closed to international carbon markets.
 The International Carbon Markets Project was established in 2016 to explore options for New Zealand to supplement domestic climate change action and forestry with high-integrity international emission reduction units in the 2020s.

 Recommendations of the Climate Change Adaptation Technical Working Group